gboehl/dynare/doc/manual/source/the-model-file.rst

 Auxiliary models
 ----------------

-The auxiliary models defined in this section are linear backward-looking models that can be rewritten as a VAR(1).
-These models are used to form expectations.
+The two auxiliary models defined in this section are linear backward-looking models used to form expectations.
+Both models can be recast as VAR(1)-processes and therefore offer isomorphic ways of specifying the expectations process, but differ in their convenience of specifying features like cointegration and error correction.
+``var_model`` directly specifies a VAR, while ``trend_component_model`` allows to define a trend target to which the endogenous variables may be attracted in the long-run (i.e. an error correction model).

 .. command:: var_model (OPTIONS...);